-Both cities are amazing, and have so much to offer.
+Both cities are amazing and have so much to offer.
 But they are also very different cities, and your entire experience in Japan will heavily depend on where you chose to stay.
-Is it the vibrant and colourful city with a wild nightlife?
+Is it a vibrant and colorful city with wild nightlife?
 Or the more traditional and conservative one, with geisha walking around the streets and a temple in sight wherever you look?

-Read more about Osaka and Kyoto in this detailed guide, and you will easily figure out which city is a better fit for you!
+Read more about Osaka vs Kyoto in this detailed guide, and you will easily figure out which city is a better fit for you.
+Oh, and be sure to check this travel packing list before you leave, because having forgotten something you love to wear is always worth avoiding!

 There are some general things that you should know about travel to Japan, and that apply regardless of which city you are visiting.